Mark Parrish

 Mark Daniel Parrish (born February 2, 1977) is an American former professional ice hockey right winger.
-Parrish has played 11 seasons and over 700 games in the NHL with the Florida Panthers, New York Islanders, Los Angeles Kings, Minnesota Wild, Dallas Stars, Tampa Bay Lightning, and Buffalo Sabres.
+Parrish played 11 seasons and over 700 games in the NHL with the Florida Panthers, New York Islanders, Los Angeles Kings, Minnesota Wild, Dallas Stars, Tampa Bay Lightning, and Buffalo Sabres.
 He’s currently a broadcaster for the Minnesota Wild, covering pregame, intermission, and postgame.
+In addition to those duties, Mark is an analyst on 'NHL Tonight' on the NHL Network.